JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 The tutorials will all follow the same overall workflow, which will naturally lead to a lot of repetition.

-1st Day: What are tree and how to get them, what is Bayesian Phylogenetics and how to run a Bayesian Phylogenetics analysis
-- Morning Lecture 1: Introduction to Phylogenetics,including how to get from viruses to sequences to trees *Julia* Morning Lecture 2: Intro to Beast *Nidia*
+1st Day: What are tree and how to get them, what is Bayesian Phylogenetics and how to run a Bayesian Phylogenetics analysis 9:00: Introduction to Phylogenetics,including how to get from viruses to sequences to trees *Julia*

+10:00: Break

+10:15: Intro to Beast *Nidia*
     * Running a basic BEAST analysis.
 Suggested tutorial: [https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/](https://taming-the-beast.org/tutorials/Introduction-to-BEAST2/)

+12:00: Lunch

-- Afternoon 1: Evolutionary Models (clock and site models),
+13:00: Evolutionary Models (clock and site models),
     * Running different clock models, estimate.
 Suggested tutorials: [https://taming-the-beast.org/tutorials/Molecular-Dating-Tutorial/](https://taming-the-beast.org/tutorials/Molecular-Dating-Tutorial/), [https://taming-the-beast.org/tutorials/Substitution-model-averaging/](https://taming-the-beast.org/tutorials/Substitution-model-averaging/)

+14:00: Break

+14:15: Convergence, other MCMC related stuff, typical issues with beast runs and how to fix them + What are priors
+    * A few shorter tutorials on convergence etc. Suggested Tutorials: [https://taming-the-beast.org/tutorials/Troubleshooting/](https://taming-the-beast.org/tutorials/Troubleshooting/), [https://taming-the-beast.org/tutorials/Prior-selection/](https://taming-the-beast.org/tutorials/Prior-selection/)

-- Afternoon 2: Tree Priors/Population models (Coalescent + birth death models), skyline dynamics *JULIA*:
+2nd Day: How to deal with different evolutionary and population processes and maybe how to present your analyses 9:00: Tree Priors/Population models (Coalescent + birth death models), skyline dynamics *JULIA*:
     * Running a skyline analysis.
 Suggested tutorial: [https://taming-the-beast.org/tutorials/Skyline-plots/](https://taming-the-beast.org/tutorials/Skyline-plots/)

-2nd Day: How to deal with different evolutionary and population processes and maybe how to present your analyses
+10:00 Break

-- Morning: Accounting for population structure: Neutral trait models (DTA) and structured population models (struct coal + multitype birth death) *NICOLA*
+10:15: Accounting for population structure: Neutral trait models (DTA) and structured population models (struct coal + multitype birth death) *NICOLA*
     * Tutorial on one of these models.
 Suggested Tutorials: [https://taming-the-beast.org/tutorials/Mascot-Tutorial/](https://taming-the-beast.org/tutorials/Mascot-Tutorial/), [https://taming-the-beast.org/tutorials/Structured-birth-death-model/](https://taming-the-beast.org/tutorials/Structured-birth-death-model/).

-- Afternoon 1: Convergence, other MCMC related stuff, typical issues with beast runs and how to fix them + What are priors
-    * A few shorter tutorials on convergence etc. Suggested Tutorials: [https://taming-the-beast.org/tutorials/Troubleshooting/](https://taming-the-beast.org/tutorials/Troubleshooting/), [https://taming-the-beast.org/tutorials/Prior-selection/](https://taming-the-beast.org/tutorials/Prior-selection/)
+12:00: Lunch

+14:00: Break

-- Afternoon 2: How to visulize and interpret trees, including phylogenetic uncertainty.
+14:15: How to visulize and interpret trees, including phylogenetic uncertainty.
 Dealing with outliers.
 Alternatively, how to get your data ready.
 From databases to sequences alignment *Nidia*
     * Plotting trees tutorial

 3rd Day: More complex topics
-- Selection, fitness, recombination, Reassortment. *Nicola*
+9:00: Selection, fitness, recombination, Reassortment. *Nicola*
    * Inferring Reassortment networks.
 Suggested Tutorial: [https://taming-the-beast.org/tutorials/Reassortment-Tutorial/](https://taming-the-beast.org/tutorials/Reassortment-Tutorial/)